 One of the symbols of Barcelona, the masterpiece of the architect Antoni Gaudì.
 An ambitious project still in progress that knows how to enchant thanks to the grandeur of the high towers from which you can enjoy a unique view of the city and the Museum that shows the various phases of the church.

-Currently, the Sagrada Familia is composed of two facades (the project foresees three), the sides, part of the apse, and the left transept.
+The Sagrada Familia comprises two facades (the project foresees three), the sides, part of the apse, and the left transept.
 The building site is a great tourist attraction with teams of laborers and sculptors clinging to the spires to build this immense temple dedicated to the Holy Family.

 The crypt preserves the tomb of Gaudi, which can be visited from the museum.
 The latter was included in 2005, together with the Façade of the Nativity, as a UNESCO World Heritage Site.